CHRISCARLON/herding-cats/notes.md

 # Notes for thinking through problems

-## Breadcrumbs for next time
+## Notes for implementing shared loaders behaviours

 <img width="995" alt="Screenshot 2025-03-06 at 16 38 25" src="https://github.com/user-attachments/assets/5a25b2a8-2177-49a9-a581-0103f5d3f82b"/>

-## Notes for implementing shared loaders behaviours

 The data loaders all accept different data structures based on the corresponding explorer type.

+The explorer passes over a data structures to the loader to parse and handle.

 This might need to change in the future?
+Should there just be one data structure that is passed over??

 ## CKAN Data